 P140 is extremely safe, well-tolerated and patient friendly, and potentially can be self-administered through a subcutaneous injection, once a month for SLE.

 Systemic lupus erythematous (SLE) is a chronic, life-threatening autoimmune, inflammatory disease with a pattern of flares and remission.
 It can affect multiple organs such as skin, joints, kidneys, blood cells, heart and lungs.

 About 50% of SLE patients develop Lupus nephritis : an inflammation of the kidney that is caused by SLE.

 Treatment: Unmet market need due to the lack of safe and effective treatments.
 Current drugs have serious side-effects and limited effectiveness.

-Market: 5 million people globally suffer from Lupus (1.5 million Lupus sufferers in the USA).
+Market: Around 16 million people globally in the major markets suffer from Lupus (1.5 million SLE sufferers in the USA).

 P140 for CIDP